CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 ## Adding a security groups to the machine in cPouta

-At each time, a new security group can be created and added to the project.
-Different security rules can be added to the new security group.
+In the project, a user can manage the security group by creating or updating existing ones.
+A security group can be updated by adding different security rules for allowing or preventing network traffics.

 ![Create a security group](/img/create_security_group.png)

+**Figure** Creating and managing security groups

-The new security group can be added to different virtual machine.
+The new security group can be added to different virtual machines.
 A virtual machine can have many security groups.
 Different security groups can be added or removed from idfferent VMs.

 ![Attach a security group](/img/attach_security_group_vm.png)

+**Figure** Managing security groups for virtual machine

   [Applying for Pouta access]: ../../accounts/how-to-add-service-access-for-project.md